UT-ADL/autoware_mini_practice/practice_6/README.md

 * Run `roslaunch autoware_mini_practice_solutions practice_6_bag.launch`
 * Set the goal point along the driving direction
-* Wait for the first intersection when the car turns in front of the ego vehicle, and it starts to print out the resulting coll.
+* Wait for the first intersection when the car turns in front of the ego vehicle, and it starts to print out the resulting collision points.
 The first coordinates should be similar to the ones below:

    ```